0001Moksh/aushadhi-360/readme.md

 ## 🌐 Project Overview

-**Aushadhi 360** is a trust-first, AI-assisted medical store management system designed to modernize pharmacy operations while keeping the pharmacist fully in control.
-The system supports offline billing, smart alerts, secure role-based access, and responsible AI assistance — without replacing medical professionals.
+**Aushadhi 360** is a pharmacist-first, trust-driven medical store management system that blends **offline reliability** with **responsible AI assistance**.
+The platform modernizes daily pharmacy operations—billing, inventory, alerts, and reporting—while ensuring that **all medical decisions remain under the pharmacist’s control**.

+The system is designed for Indian medical stores, prioritizing safety, simplicity, and compliance without replacing professional medical judgment.

 ---